memgraph/docs/products/lab/v1.2.0/style-script.md

 Name expressions are names that can be evaluated if there are values bound to them in the environment (lexical scope).
-Names can start with any of the lower case or upper case letter of English alphabet and apart from those can contains digits and the following characters: ?, !, $, -, _, ., *.
+Names can start with any of the lower case or upper case letters of the English alphabet and apart from those can contain digits and the following characters: ?, !, $, -, _, ., *.
 Names can be defined using the `Define` function.
 ```
 Define(superhero, "Iron Man")